 Our main aims are to prevent crime, reduce the fear of crime, and to improve safety in the community.
 That means that, whilst combating crime remains our core aim, we also help out in other important ways that help protect our communities, such as during and after emergencies.

-In 2017, the Minister for Vulnerability, Safeguarding and Countering Extremism paid tribute to NHW and thanked our volunteers for their help in reducing traditional crimes such as burglary and car crime over the last three decades and asked them to now turn their attention to raising awareness of cybercrime, domestic violence, child abuse, human trafficking and extremism.
+In 2017, then Minister for Vulnerability, Safeguarding and Countering Extremism Sarah Newton MP paid tribute to NHW and thanked our volunteers for their help in reducing traditional crimes such as burglary and car crime over the last three decades and asked them to now turn their attention to raising awareness of cybercrime, domestic violence, child abuse, human trafficking and extremism.
 You can view the full speech here.

 All over the County communities face different challenges and different levels of crime.